Where we stand and why we are needed

 In terms of policy the Liberal Party has its own policies, which are wholly different from the ‘LibDems’.
 There are numerous fundamental differences.

-Principally and most obviously the Liberal Party is not involved in, nor is it in any way connected with the Coalition government.
-We believe that the ‘LibDems’ as a party have traded any last vestige of liberal principle or belief for a few seats at the cabinet table.
-In so doing they have made themselves party to a cruel and uncaring government which is now seeking to make the poorest and most vulnerable in society pay for the mistakes of bankers and financiers who appear to have come out of the financial crisis relatively unscathed.
+To be clear the Liberal Party WAS NOT involved in, nor was it in any way connected with the Coalition government between 2010 and 2015.
+We believe that the ‘LibDems’ as a party traded any last vestige of liberal principle or belief for a few seats at the cabinet table.
+In so doing they paid a heavy electoral price in 2015 for being party to a cruel and uncaring government which sought to make the poorest and most vulnerable in society pay for the mistakes of bankers and financiers who appear to have come out of the financial crisis relatively unscathed.

-There can be no clearer example of the ‘LibDems’ contempt for its principles and those who voted for them, than the tearing up of the pledge on tuition fees.
+The ‘LibDems’ showed contempt for liberal principles and contempt for those who voted for them, when they tore up their pledge on tuition fees: all to help out David Cameron and get themselves round the Cabinet table for a few years.
 Is it any wonder that the British public hold politicians in such low regard?

 These are just some of the reasons that Liberals believe that the Liberal Democrats are simply a party of opportunism, with no firm philosophy underpinning its policy agenda and that such a party is thus an inadequate vehicle for Liberalism.